ahmadstiff/embacon-finance/README.md

 In our current architecture, as illustrated:

-- On the **Source Chain (Avalanche Fuji)**, users deposit collateral (e.g., MockWAVAX) into the Embacon Liquidity Pool.
+- On the **Source Chain (Arbitrum Sepolia)**, users deposit collateral (e.g., MockWETH) into the Embacon Liquidity Pool.
 The deposited tokens are handled by `BasicTokenSender.sol`, which interacts with the Chainlink CCIP Router.
-This Router prepares a cross-chain message, processes transaction fees (in LINK or AVAX), and initiates a burn operation of the deposited tokens, removing them from circulation and preventing supply duplication.
+This Router prepares a cross-chain message, processes transaction fees (in LINK or Native Gas Token), and initiates a burn operation of the deposited tokens, removing them from circulation and preventing supply duplication.

 - The burn-and-mint method, native to Chainlink CCIP’s token pool mechanism, ensures that tokens exist on only one chain at any time.
 The burn event is cryptographically verified and transmitted by Chainlink’s decentralized oracle network (DON), forming a secure proof of collateral transfer.

-- Once received on the **Destination Chain (Arbitrum Sepolia)**, the corresponding CCIP Router invokes the `LendingPool.sol` contract.
+- Once received on the **Destination Chain (Base Sepolia)**, the corresponding CCIP Router invokes the `LendingPool.sol` contract.
 This contract verifies the message and proof, and accordingly credits the user with the right to borrow stablecoins (e.g., MockUSDC), which are minted or released from liquidity on the destination chain.

-- Both MockWAVAX and MockUSDC are continuously priced using Chainlink Data Streams, a low-latency oracle feed that ensures accurate and high-frequency pricing.
+- Both MockWETH and MockUSDC are continuously priced using Chainlink Data Streams, a low-latency oracle feed that ensures accurate and high-frequency pricing.
 These feeds are crucial for determining borrowing capacity, monitoring risk exposure, and enabling dynamic collateral swap logic within the protocol.

 By combining CCIP and Data Streams, Embacon Finance unlocks native cross-chain borrowing with high levels of security, precision, and capital efficiency without relying on wrapped tokens or centralized liquidity hubs.
 This positions Embacon as a modular, interoperable DeFi primitive ready to scale across blockchain ecosystems.